Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Hardware/Hardware.md

 - [[MIDI controller]]
 ### Output devices
 *Main wiki page: [[Output devices]]*
-A output device allows you to see data that the [[computer]] is sending out.
+A output device allows you to see data that the [[Computer]] is sending out.
 Here are some examples:
 - [[Display]]
 - [[Speaker]]
 - [[Haptic]]